Installation¶

 $ sudo apt-get install python3-dev python3-venv python3-wheel mercurial libxml2-dev libxslt-dev libcairo2-dev libjpeg-dev libgirepository1.0-dev libdbus-1-dev libdbus-glib-1-dev dbus-x11 cmake python3-gpg

-If you have pipx installed, you can install the dev version of the backend by simply entering:
+If you have pipx installed, you can easily install the development version of the backend by entering the following command:

 $ pipx install --system-site-packages hg+https://repos.goffi.org/libervia-backend#egg=libervia-backend[SVG]